quadriga-dk/OER-Workshop/content/setup.md

 The commit to `main` automatically triggers the GitHub Action defined in `.github/workflows/deploy-book-python-only.yml` which is predefined in the template.
 This Action builds the Jupyter Book and deploys it to GitHub Pages.
 You can see the progress and possible errors of the Action by clicking on the "Actions" tab in the top menu of your repository.

 In this workshop, we will not go into detail about GitHub Actions, but you can find more information in the <a href="https://docs.github.com/en/actions" target="_blank" class="external-link">GitHub Actions documentation</a>.

+## Change the metadata
+Now you can change the metadata of your repository to make it your own.
+Open the `_config.yml` file in the "Code" tab and edit it to fit your OER

 ## The Result